 The Bonnet resembles a twisted form of mansard or gambrel roof with the lower side having a smaller pitch than the upper section

-The monitor roof, on the other hand, utilizes the pent roof style.
+The monitor roof, on the other hand, utilises the pent roof style.
 The monitor roof entails a raised structure at the ridge, with its roof, running parallel to the rim and the central ceiling.
 The main shelters, which are lower than the elevated structure at the seam, run on either side with a different pitch.

-Gutters fitted to sawtooth roofs should be strong since they hold large volumes of water which flow at high speeds.
+Gutters fitted to sawtooth roofs should be strong since they hold large volumes of water that flow at high speeds.
 Box gutters installed to the saw-tooth roofs should undergo routine maintenance to prevent leaking and to sag.
 The drains are prone to carry leaves and dirt which cause a blockage in the gutters.